 Let us do an example together.
 You can follow along by using the G6 online SRED calculator here.
-A company with $100,000 in eligible SRED expenditures will earn $31,073 of ITC’s, $8,000 of OITC and $3,220 in ORDTC credits.
-You may say hold it!
+A company with $100,000 in eligible SRED expenditures will earn $31,073 of ITC’s ITCs, $8,000 of OITC and $3,220 in ORDTC credits.
+You may say, hold it!
 Why doesn’t the company receive $3,500 in ORDTC? (i.e., 3.5% of $100,000 expenditures).
 Well, believe it or not, OITC credits grind not just federal ITC but also provincial OITC credits.
 Yep.
-The reverse is not true, ORDTC does not grind OITC credits.
-So, if I take $3,500 in nominal ORDTC credits and subtract 3.5% of $8,000 in OITC credits, you reach the actual ORDTC amount received by the company of $3,220.
+The reverse is not true; ORDTC does not grind OITC credits.
+So, if I take $3,500 in nominal ORDTC credits and subtract 3.5% of $8,000 in OITC credits, I reach the actual ORDTC amount received by the company of $3,220.
 Now you know.
-I just report the facts, I cannot discover any logic or plan behind these goings-on.
+I just report the facts; I cannot discover any logic or plan behind these goings-on.
 So, getting back to our example.
-If a company decides to waive ORDTC credits, the ORDTC received will of course drop to $0.
-But the ITCs received will increase by $1,127, 35% of the ORDTC which was waived (35% x $3,2220).
+If a company decides to waive ORDTC credits, the ORDTC received will, of course, drop to $0.
+But the ITCs received will increase by $1,127, 35% of the ORDTC, which was waived (35% x $3,2220).

 One last note on provincial SRED grind.
 Alberta stopped paying 15% AB SRED credits on SRED claims with Fiscal Year Ends after 1/1/20.
 This simplifies the calculation but makes Alberta technology firms much worse off.
 No matter how much credit stacking and grinding takes place, a company always maximizes its financial position by taking all available assistance.

-IRAP typically funds 75% of designated scientists’ and engineers’ salary.
-You might think it is not worth claiming SRED on those individuals if I am going to have to grind down almost all their salary due to IRAP subsidies.
+IRAP typically funds 75% of designated scientists’ and engineers’ salaries.
+You might think it is not worth claiming SRED on those individuals if I am going to have to grind down almost all their salaries due to IRAP subsidies.
 This is not how the grinding works, and this mechanism becomes extra important when we look at CEWS examples.

 If you do technical subcontract work that involves SRED for a Canadian customer, only one of you can claim SRED funding for this work.
-Both companies claiming the work is not allowed.
-The government considers that to be “double-dipping”.
-The money that you receive for the contract is deemed by the CRA to be a “contract payment in respect of SRED” and thus it is non-government assistance.
+Both companies claiming the same work is not allowed.
+The government considers that to be “double-dipping.”
+The money you receive for the contract is deemed by the CRA to be a “contract payment in respect of SRED,” and thus, it is non-government assistance.
 This means that it must be deducted from SRED salary expenditures claimed.
 Just like for IRAP, the clawback does not affect proxy.
 Also, like IRAP, once salary expenditures for a given project are reduced to zero, the reduction cannot affect other project expenditures.

 This topic is becoming a headline item for SRED companies during the pandemic.
 Yes, CEWS is considered to be government assistance with respect to SRED.
 Yes, CEWS benefits received will grind SRED expenditures.
-This clawback is a big deal because unlike IRAP, ORDTC, subcontracts etc., CEWS receipts for most companies each year are many times larger than SRED expenditures.
-Just like other assistance types covered above, CEWS should only be deducted from SRED expenditures for directly overlapping amounts.
+This clawback is a big deal because, unlike IRAP, ORDTC, subcontracts etc., CEWS receipts for most companies each year are many times larger than SRED expenditures.
+Like other assistance types covered above, CEWS should only be deducted from SRED expenditures for directly overlapping amounts.
 CEWS is typically paid to all headcount within a company.
-SRED of course is only paid to specific technical practitioners.
+SRED, of course, is only paid to specific technical practitioners.
 The CEWS payments made to non-SRED personnel do not need to be deducted from SRED expenditures.

-It is very complex and time consuming in a larger company to calculate the exact overlap between CEWS benefits received and SRED expenditures incurred.
+It is very complex and time-consuming for a larger company to calculate the exact overlap between CEWS benefits received and SRED expenditures incurred.
 This calculation must be performed for each SRED practitioner for all SRED projects across each time, typically per month.
-Complicating matters further is the fact that CEWS receipts are received by companies for arbitrary 30-day periods which do not correspond to months.
+Complicating matters further is the fact that CEWS receipts are received by companies for arbitrary 30-day periods that do not correspond to months.